8 small Idaho potatoes (about 2 1/2 pounds total), scrubbed and dried

 Toss the broccoli with cheese and spoon filling evenly among potatoes.
-Lower oven to 400 degrees F and return potatoes to oven until cheese is melted, about 5 minutes.
+Place potatoes in oven and bake until cheese is melted, about 5 minutes.
 Spoon 1 tablespoon of the avocado cream on top of broccoli-filled potatoes, then top with scallion greens and 1 teaspoon crisped bacon bits.

 Serving Size: 8 Calories: 212 Total Fat: 9 g Saturated Fat: 3 g Trans Fat: 0 g Sugar: 2 g Sodium: 310 mg Carbs: 25 g Protein: 9 g